drinkbird/drinkbird.github.io/about.md

 ## Short Bio

-Anastasios (Tasos) Piotopoulos is a passionate software engineer and aspiring technical architect who also provides career guidance for technology professionals.
+Anastasios (Tasos) Piotopoulos is a passionate software engineer and aspiring technical architect who offers guidance and tutorials for technology professionals.
 He blogs at drinkbird.com, organizes meetups and workshops, speaks at events and academic lectures, and solves complex problems through delivering high-quality software.

 Over the years, Anastasios has been involved in the construction of everything from simple tooling to enterprise cloud-native solutions.
 He has a Master's degree in Software Engineering and Ubiquitous Computing from University College Dublin, and he currently works at Jet.com and Walmart.com as a Senior Software Engineer.